:: Publications ::

-- Liang*, H, Y-H Zhao, NE Rafferty, Z-X Ren, L Zhong, H-D Li, D-Z Li, and H Wang.
-In review.
-Evolutionary and ecological processes influence a plant-bumble bee network: abundance and nectar shape phylogenetic attraction patterns.
+- Liang+, H, Y-H Zhao, NE Rafferty, Z-X Ren, L Zhong, H-D Li, D-Z Li, and H Wang.
+2021.
+Evolutionary and ecological factors structure a plant-bumblebee network in a biodiversity hotspot, the Himalaya-Hengduan Mountains.
+Functional Ecology 35:2523-2535. pdf

 Rafferty, NE, JM Diez, and CD Bertelsen.
 2020.
 Changing climate drives divergent and nonlinear shifts in flowering phenology across elevations.